KatePaulauskas/Project-one/README.md

 ### Content
   - The text for the home page was generated using [Chat GPT](https://chat.openai.com/)
   - To select the fonts for the site, font pairing service was used: [Font Joy](https://fontjoy.com/)
   - Paired fonts families were downloaded from [Google Fonts](https://fonts.google.com/)
+  - Site colors were checked with the accessinility tool
   - Icons displayed in the footer and animated icons displayed on the Home and Projects pages were taken from [Iconify](https://iconify.design)
   - Irish flag color codes were taken from [FlagColorCodes.com](https://www.flagcolorcodes.com/ireland)
+  -

 ### Media

-    Personal media files were used for to build the current project.
+    Personal media and video files were used to build the current project.